christopher-cruzcosa/beach-house-day-planner/README.md

 ## Installation

-This web app is made up of an Index.html file and a script.js file, which controls the day planner functionality.
+This web app is primarily made up of an Index.html file and a script.js file, which controls the day planner functionality.
+There is also a css file that sets style.

 The location is: https://christopher-cruzcosa.github.io/beach-house-day-planner/